 Contaminated land: protect yourself from risk

-A contaminated land indemnity policy is a crucial safeguard for home buyers, developers and lenders concerned about historical contamination.
+A contaminated land indemnity policy is a crucial safeguard for home buyers, property owners, developers and lenders concerned about historical contamination.
 Such contamination can have serious financial, legal, and environmental consequences, making indemnity insurance an essential risk management tool.

 What is a contaminated land indemnity policy?